galcivar/module_05/README.md

-# Quantitative analysis for a FinTech investing platform
+# Building a tool to help credit union members evaluate their financial health
 ### Task
-Evaluate four new investment options for inclusion in the client portfolios.
-Legendary fund and hedge-fund managers run all four selections.
-(People sometimes refer to these managers as whales because of the large amount of money that they manage).
-You’ll need to determine the fund with the most investment potential based on key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, and betas.
+Specifically, the credit union board wants the members to be able to do two things.
+First, they should be able to assess their monthly budgets.
+Second, they should be able to forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.
+The chief technology officer (CTO) of the credit union wants you to develop a prototype application to present at its next assembly.

 ---

 ## Installation Guide
-1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_04.git`
+1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_05.git`
 2. Install Python you should follow this instructions depending on you OS: https://realpython.com/installing-python/

 ---

 ## Usage
 You can use this program by navigating to the folder of the project (where app.py is) and run:
-`jupiter lab` then open the `risk_return_analysis.ipynb` file in Jupiter Lab
+`jupiter lab` then open the `financial_planning_tools.ipynb` file in Jupiter Lab

 ---